nkane/nkane.github.io/_posts/2018-08-12-win32-software-renderer-lesson-1:-getting-started.markdown

 ### Setting Up Windows CLI to Build With MSVC
-Finally, we get to setup our Windows CLI to be able to use the Microsoft C/C++ compiler; however, before we get started with setting up our CLI to use these tools I wanted to take a moment to reiterate the following, if you are using a different version of Visual Studio / MSVC it is possible the location, naming conventions, or existance of the scripts that will be referenced in the next section have changed based on past packaging changes that Microsoft has done.
+Finally, we get to setup our Windows CLI to be able to use the Microsoft C/C++ compiler; however, before we get started with setting up our CLI to use these tools I wanted to take a moment to reiterate the following, if you are using a different version of Visual Studio / MSVC it is possible the location, naming conventions, or existence of the scripts that will be referenced in the next section have changed based on past packaging changes that Microsoft has done.
 Just to be explicit about what I am referring to, in the past the location of a file named ["vcvarsall.bat"][vcvarsall] has changed within the last few versions of Visual Studio.
 Now that we have that cleared up, let's start setting up our basic batch file that will be executed on our shortcut to our Windows CLI.